If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The problem with water and earbuds is when water seeps into your ear canal, it can make music sound garbled and muffled.
 Eliminate that problem with the Finis Duo Bone Conduction MP3 Player.
 These headphones clip onto your googles and actually rest on your cheekbones, instead of going over your ears.
 Through bone conduction, the music travels through your cheekbone to your eardrum, so you’ll still be able to hear your music clearly.
 Ah, the wonders of science.
 Plus, you’ll be able to store around 1,000 songs, so you can keep jamming in the water.
 You won’t win any style points, but these might be the underwater music solution you’ve been searching for.

-6. Underwater Audio Swimbuds Waterproof Earbuds (w/ SYRYN Waterproof MP3 Player)
+4. Swimbuds Waterproof Earbuds (w/ SYRYN Waterproof MP3 Player)

 While we’ve only featured headphones with integrated MP3 players so far, there are also standalone wired earbuds that are designed to be used with a waterproof MP3 player that can clip to your headgear.
-But this bundle from Underwater Audio pairs the Swimbuds with the Syryn Waterproof MP3 Player, providing everything you need to listen to music while getting your laps in.
+This bundle from Underwater Audio pairs the Swimbuds with the Syryn Waterproof MP3 Player, providing everything you need to listen to music while getting your laps in.
 The SYRYN has big tactile buttons so you can easily shuffle through songs, play and pause, even while you’re in the pool.
 And since this MP3 player is rated to handle water up to 10 feet deep, you won’t have to worry about diving headfirst into the pool and damaging the player.
 And when it comes to battery life, you’ll prune up before you outlast the 10-hours it’s rated for, and you won’t even begin to scratch the surface of the 2,000 songs it can store.

 7. Underwater Audio HydroActive Waterproof Headphones